Vinuta18/Digital-Clock/README.md

-This is the project on Digital-Clock usimng Tkinter.
+This is the project on Digital-Clock using Tkinter.